interep-project/docs/docs/subgraph.md

 The Graph is an indexing protocol for querying networks like Ethereum and IPFS.
 Anyone can build and publish open APIs, called subgraphs, making data easily accessible.

-The onchain Interep groups and their members can be queried using GraphQL queries with our subgraph, available at https://thegraph.com/hosted-service/subgraph/interep/kovan.
+The onchain Interep groups and their members can be queried using GraphQL queries with our subgraph, available at https://thegraph.com/hosted-service/subgraph/interep-project/interep-groups-kovan.
 In addition to the onchain groups, it is also possible to query our offchain groups.
-However, they do not contain all their group members but only the Merkle tree roots added at regular intervals.
+However, they do not contain all their group members but only the Merkle tree root and depth.

 You can use various GraphQL [client libraries](https://thegraph.com/docs/developer/querying-from-your-app) to query the subgraph and populate your app with the data indexed by the subgraph.